What AS 1418 actually is

 Key concept 3 — Welded connections and fatigue

 Crane structures live or die on their welded connections.
-AS 1418.1 references AS 1554.1 (structural steel welding) for weld quality requirements, and the duty class drives how aggressively those welds are assessed for fatigue.
+AS 1418.1:2021 normatively references the AS/NZS 1554 series (structural steel welding) for weld requirements, and the duty class drives how aggressively those welds are assessed for fatigue.
 High-duty cranes need higher weld categories and more inspection.
+The structural proof of competence itself is now per AS 5224 (the Australian adoption of ISO 20332).

 Fatigue is what catches most older cranes at their 10-yearly major inspection — accumulated cycles eventually crack the welds at high-stress locations (end-carriage to girder connections, drum mountings, hook flanges).
 Specifying the duty class correctly at design time is what prevents this.